meigsy/shift/MANUAL_HEALTHKIT_TEST_GUIDE.md

 # Manual HealthKit Test Guide

+**Purpose**: Step-by-step guide for manually testing the intervention flow by inputting specific HealthKit values.

 This guide shows you how to manually input HealthKit data that will trigger a HIGH STRESS intervention notification.

 ## Goal